Students at Rockford Christian School get the Ultimate Experience in God’s Creation

-The Historic 5-6th Grade Program Has Grown to Include Grades PreK-8
+The Historic 5th – 6th Grade Program Has Grown to Include Grades PreK – 8

-It’s surreal to think that the COVID-19 pandemic could have any positive impact, but Principal Buursma says that it helped confirm their plan to keep expanding their outdoor education program, which has been a core part of Rockford Christian School for years.
+Principal Buursma says that the last few years have affirmed their plans to keep expanding their outdoor education program, which has been a core part of Rockford Christian School for years.

 All grades have dedicated outdoor time, off-campus trips and opportunities to grow their outdoor classroom.

 - First graders spend time creating a city out of recyclable materials as they learn about what is important in a community.

 - Eighth graders work the hard ground outside to uncover buried artifacts as part of an archeology unit.

 - Fifth graders enjoy an overnight experience in “Mr. Phil’s Survival School.”